adobe/helix-deploy/README.md

   --help         Show help                                             [boolean]
 ```

-With no arguments,the `wsk-builder` just bundles your code into the respective `action.zip`:
+With no arguments,the `hedy` just bundles your code into the respective `action.zip`:

 ### Automatically deploy to openwhisk